Fatih5252/German-Words/README.md

 # German-Words A ESPANSO PACKAGE
-A Package that inclues German words.
-View the espanso Online [Documentation](https://espanso.org/docs/get-started/)
+A Package that inclues German words :WORD for lowercase and !WORD for uppercase.
+View Online [Documentation](https://espanso.org/docs/get-started/)